Biography of Daniel Ricciardo

 As ever, a driver's contract with a team is strictly confidential with no public insight into the intricacies of the deal.
 However, it is rumoured that Ricciardo's F1 driver salary

-is in the region of £25-30 million, with personal endorsements with such companies as GoPro and Blue Coast boosting his net worth to around £50million.
+was in the region of £25-30 million with McLaren, with personal endorsements with such companies as GoPro and Blue Coast boosting his net worth to around £50million.

 Daniel Ricciardo Girlfriend